UrbanAnalyst/docs/src/example.md

 ## Relationships between variables

 This section considers relationships between each individual variable and all other variables.
-The first section thus considers relationships between absolute transport times and all 10 other variables; the second then considers relationships with the 9 remaining variables not previously considered, and so on.

 All strengths of relationship shown in the "Stats" page are assessed in standardised ways, so they may be directly compared between cities.
 Moreover, the scales shown in the "Stats" page may also be directly compared.
 Values of one or greater indicate very strong relationships, whereas values less than 0.1 or so indicate weak relationships, and values less than around 0.01 should generally be interpret to indicate no relationship.
 Pairs of variables with very weak or negligible strengths of relationship are generally not interpreted in the following sub-sections.

 The following table summarises the values of the strongest pairwise relationships for each city: